AdaCore/xmlada/docs/schema.rst

 The second phase is provided by the Schema module in XML/Ada.
-Although such constraints can be checked at the application level, with ad hoc code, it is generally easier to maintain a separate file that describes the valid semantic contents of the file, that maintain specific code when the semantic changes.
-It is also difficult not to forget special cases when doing the validating through a set of `if` statements in the Ada core.
+Although such constraints can be checked at the application level, with ad hoc code, it is generally easier to maintain a separate file that describes the valid semantic contents of the file, than maintain specific code when the semantic changes.
+It is also difficult not to forget special cases when doing the validating through a set of `if` statements in the Ada code.

 XML provides two ways to describe additional constraints that a file must satisfy in order to be considered as valid.